 |If the relative path is another AsciiDoc file, you should use the xref macro instead.|

-You may also discover that spaces are not permitted in the target, at least not as written in AsciiDoc.
-The raw space character in the target prevents the parser from recognizing the macro.
+You may also discover that spaces are not permitted in the target of the link macro, at least not in the AsciiDoc source.
+The space character in the target prevents the parser from recognizing the macro.
 So it’s necessary to escape or encode it.
 Here are three ways to do it:

 link:pass:[My Documents/report.pdf][Get Report]